External actions

 Back to top

-An external action consists of two parts: a JSON configuration object and the code.
+An external action consists of two parts: a JSON object and the action's code.

 The action's configuration is defined by a JSON object.
-The object describes the external action's properties, such as the entity type that the external action operates on, and the icon that represents the action in the UI.
-Some properties are relevant to custom toolbar buttons and sidebar plugins, while some properties are relevant to only one of the external action types.
+The object describes the action's properties, such as its title, and the entity types that the external action applies to.
+Some properties are relevant to all types of external actions, and others are specific to certain types.

 External action code